TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 - An SP cannot send a direct request to an Hypervisor or OS kernel.
 - An Hypervisor or OS kernel can send a direct request to an SP.
 - An SP can send a direct response to an Hypervisor or OS kernel.
+- An SP cannot reply to a framework direct request with a non-framework direct response.

+The hypervisor can inform SPs when a VM is created or destroyed by sending **VM availability messages** via the ``FFA_MSG_SEND_DIRECT_REQ`` ABI.

+A SP subscribes to receiving VM created and/or VM destroyed messages by specifying the ``vm-availability-messages`` field in its manifest (see `ffa-manifest-binding`_).
+The SPM will only forward messages to the SP if the SP is subscribed to the message kind.
+The SP must reply with the corresponding direct message response (via the ``FFA_MSG_SEND_DIRECT_RESP`` ABI) after it has handled the message.

 FFA_MSG_SEND_DIRECT_REQ2/FFA_MSG_SEND_DIRECT_RESP2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~